zamronypj/fano-api/README.md

 ### Windows user

-FreePascal supports Windows as target operating system, however, this repository is not yet tested on Windows and helper shell scripts are for bash shell.
+Free Pascal supports Windows as target operating system, however, this repository is not yet tested on Windows.
+To target Windows, in `build.cfg` replace compiler switch `-Tlinux` with `-Twin64` and uncomment line `#-WC` to become `-WC`.

+### Lazarus user

+While you can use Lazarus IDE, it is not mandatory tool.
+Any text editor for code editing (Atom, Visual Studio Code, Sublime, Vim etc) should suffice.